puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 **USER LOGIN ATTRIBUTE**

 This is the directory attribute that the user will use to log in to PE.
-For example, if you specify `sAMAccountName` as the user login attribute, Harold will log in with the username "harold11" because `sAMAccountName=harold11` in the LDIF example provided above.
+For example, if you specify `sAMAccountName` as the user login attribute, Harold will log in with the username "harold11" because `sAMAccountName=harold11` in the example directory service entry provided above.

 The value provided by the user login attribute must be unique among all entries under the User RDN + Base DN search base you’ve set up.
 For example, say you’ve selected the following settings: